milindv26/Normal_PDF_derivation/pdf_derivation.md

 3.  **Radial Symmetry and Distance**: The probability of a dart landing at a particular point should only depend on the distance of that point from the center, not the direction.
 This radial symmetry suggests that the probability density at any point depends only on the distance from the mean, not the specific x and y values.

+In this notebook, first we will try to simulate the dart experiment and then derive the pdf of normal distribution.
 </div>

+---

 ## Simulation